Free, read only

 All of them equally.
 If Cloudflare and Google disagree with Yandex, the Yandex user sees the old record until it refreshes.
 Plan your cutover around the longest cache time, not the shortest.

-DNS Propagation Checker is just the start.
+DNS Propagation Checker is one of 18 plus checks.